Dangers of Social Media During a Divorce

 Broadcasting a pending divorce on social media can result in other risks as well.
 For example, you may be targeted by scammers, who lurk on the dark recesses of social media looking to strike out and take advantage of people perceived as vulnerable for one reason or another.

 During your first appointment with your divorce lawyer, take the time to raise the issue of social media.
 Seek guidance from your divorce attorney about what you should and should not do on social media during your divorce proceedings.
-If you have a question concerning social media and divorce, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for an initial consultation.
+If you have a question concerning social media and divorce, contact the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.